dnr/styx/README.md

 transfer sharing.
-Local storage uses aligned fixed size chunks for performance (this part isn't really changeable), but as long as we can reconstruct the data, we can inject anything into Styx: whole nar files, CDC-reconstituted nars, differentially-compressed nars, or (the current choice) differentially-compressed/individually-retrieved chunks.
+Local storage uses aligned fixed size chunks for performance (this part isn't really changeable), but as long as we can reconstruct the data, we can inject anything into Styx: whole nar files, CDC-reconstituted nars, differentially-compressed nars, or (the current implementation) differentially-compressed/individually-retrieved chunks.

 There are some nice properties of using the same chunks for transfer that we do